-7. Press SCAN to start scanning.
+- 7. Press SCAN to start scanning. - Notes

-Note If you enter a frequency that has already been entered in the current bank, the scanner sounds an error tone and displays Dupl.Freq. and the channel number that has been duplicated.
-If the dual entry is an error press CLEAR and enter the correct frequency.
+If you enter a frequency that has already been entered, the scanner sounds an error tone and displays Dupl.
+Freq. and the channel number that has been duplicated.
+If the dual entry is an error press CL and enter the correct frequency.
 If the dual entry is intentional press ENT to accept.

-You may replace any frequency by selecting the bank and channel, pressing PROG and entering the new frequency.
+You may replace any frequency by selecting the bank and channel, pressing PGM and entering the new frequency.

-If you make an error in the entry process, press CLEAR as often as needed to erase the incorrect data.
+If you make an error in the entry process, press CL as often as needed to erase the incorrect data.